-Transformer Oil Testing maybe a proven loss prevention technique which should be a neighbourhood of any condition-based predictive maintenance program.
+Transformer Oil Testing maybe a proven loss prevention technique that should be a neighbourhood of any condition-based predictive maintenance program.
 Transformer Oil (also known as insulating oil) is a particular type of oil with exceptional electrical shielding properties and is stable at high temperatures.
 Transformer oil is used in oil-field electrical power transformers to cloister, prevent arcing and partial discharge, and scatter the transformer (i.e., act as a coolant).

 The transformer’s liquid not only serves as a heat transfer medium; it also is part of the transformer’s insulation system.
 Therefore, it is sensible to occasionally perform tests on the oil to determine whether it is proficient in pleasing its role as an insulant.
 Some of the most common transformer oil tests are: Screen Tests, Water Content, Metals-in-Oil, and Polychlorinated biphenyl, and Dissolved Gas in Oil Analysis.